Research Associate in Robotics and AI @ Imperial College London

 Prediction of human visual attention helps with the training of autonomous driving agents - attention masking helps the agent "see what matters".

-Explainable Robotic Manipulation Learning
+Learning Explainable Robotic Manipulations

 Hierarchical Reinforcement Learning is used to create more explainable representations of the manipulating agent's understanding of world dynamics.

-Gaze-based HRI + Human Arm Inverse Kinematics
+Gaze-based HRI + Arm Inverse Kinematics

 The system is aware of the human user's arm kinematics - this allows for full control of the human user's hand orientation, whilst keeping the interaction comfortable.